Curriculum vitae »

 - Maritime education and training

 Adolf K.Y.
-Ng is Professor of Transportation and Supply Chain Management and the Director of the Transport Institute at the Asper School of Business of the University of Manitoba (Canada).
+Ng is Professor of Transportation and Supply Chain Management at the Asper School of Business of the University of Manitoba (Canada).
 He got DPhil from the University of Oxford (St. Antony’s College) (UK), and worked as a faculty member before at The Hong Kong Polytechnic University (China) and Erasmus University Rotterdam (Netherlands).

 He is currently a Senior Editor of European Journal of International Management, an Associate Editor of Maritime Policy & Management, Co-Editor of Journal of Transport Literature, Associate Editor of The Maritime Economist, and an editorial board member of reputable international scholarly journals.